ZythDr/DialogKeyWrath/README.md

 - Click Button3 (used in certain frames, added for flexibility)
 - Click Button4 (used in certain frames, added for flexibility)

 Perfect for auto-dismissing familiar confirmation popups or streamlining routine actions.

+- There are 3 pre-configured rules which cannot be deleted, but they can be disabled:
+  - **Disable Addons Popup:** pre-configured to click "Cancel" on the "your addons are experiencing errors" popup, where clicking accept reloads UI with 0 addons loaded.
+  - **Destroy Items:**
+  - **Destroy Quest Items:**

 ## Compatibility